 The Boxwood leaf tapers from a round base: the very small and shiny leaves are leathery to the touch.
 Boxwood bushes and Boxwood hedges act as a privacy screen as our foliage is thick on every branch.

-Boxwood is recognized under several names including box bush, English shrub, European Boxwood, common Boxwood and pale Boxwood.
+Boxwood is recognized under several names including box bush, English shrub, European Boxwood, common Boxwood, and pale Boxwood.
 This slow growing evergreen was introduced to North America in the mid-1600s, and is native to Europe, Asia, Africa, Madagascar, and South and Central America with the majority of Boxwood species tropical or subtropical.

-Indoor artificial Boxwood by Commercial Silk International can be impregnated with our inherently fire retardant chemical during manufacturing, offering consistent fire protection.
+Indoor artificial Boxwood by Plantscape Commercial Silk can be impregnated with our inherently fire retardant chemical during manufacturing, offering consistent fire protection.
 Our Boxwood foliage can also be used in exterior applications with our UV inhibitor.
-These chemicals are mixed with the material as well as the plastic or PVC parts so you wont see or feel a tacky surface film.
+These chemicals are mixed with the material as well as the plastic or PVC parts so you won’t see or feel a tacky surface film.
 Our outdoor foliages have been examined for colorfastness according to ASTM G 155-05, and after one year of UV exposure similar to Miami, Florida, our product had NO COLOR LOSS visible by sight.

 The Elephant in the Room is Silk Topiary

 As we grow older many things change, but our childhood fascination with animals often follows us into adulthood.
-The same giraffes, rhinos and other creatures that filled our coloring books and bedtime stories we now admire on Animal Planet and movies like March of the Penguins.
+The same giraffes, rhinos, and other creatures that filled our coloring books and bedtime stories we now admire on Animal Planet and movies like March of the Penguins.
 As anyone with a pet knows, few things are more gratifying than having affection for an animal and getting it back in return, whether young or old.

 Our fascination with animals is deeply ingrained in cultures worldwide, often reflected in works of art and architecture.
 Following this cue, plantscapers and commercial designers are wise to incorporate animal based themes and silk topiary animals into commercial spaces.
 Doing so can tug at heartstrings and provide memorable experiences.

 When deciding whether to include an artificial animal in your commercial project, first make sure it fits your design objectives.
-For a full-fledged rainforest or jungle theme, silk topiary animals can bring a setting to life.
+For a full-fledged rainforest or jungle theme, artificial topiary animals can bring a setting to life.
 Silk animals can also add an intriguing touch where least expected, such as a church or park.

 Next, pick the right silk.
-Boxwood topiary is a highly flexible material made to be bent, curved, and twisted, allowing for the precise molding of shapes and lines required to create an authentic looking animal.
+Boxwood topiary is a highly flexible material made to be bent, curved, and twisted, allowing for the precise molding of shapes and lines required to create an authentic-looking animal.
 Boxwood can also be constructed into silk balls, silk obelisks, and other interesting shapes.

 To make your topiary animal even more interactive, allow it to be strong and durable enough to bear weight.
 When seeing a Boxwood elephant topiary, for example, curious minds will congregate.
 They will want to touch it to get a sense of how it was made.
-Kids will want to climb on it, and parents will want to take their picture.
+Kids will want to climb on it, and parents will want to take their pictures.
 In these cases, make sure to provide an easy method for climbing the animal, preferably with a built-in ladder or a step structure subtly constructed into the animal itself.

-Boxwood Topiary Animal In the end, a well-conceived project integrated with silk topiary animals can make for good childhood memories while reminding parents of theirs.
+Boxwood Topiary Animal, in the end, a well-conceived project integrated with silk topiary animals can make for good childhood memories while reminding parents of theirs.